 Find Book 1, The Spice King, here:

-Mary Connealy writes hilarious yet thought-provoking historical Christian fiction.
+Mary Connealy writes hilarious yet thought-provoking stories.
 Classified as ‘romantic comedy with cowboys’ Brides of Hope Mountain series is my favorite series of hers.
 3 girls who’ve lived alone, high up the mountain since they were small children, and now all of a sudden they have to deal with ‘invaders’ and their strange actions and beliefs.

 Next on my TBR from Mary Connealy is the Lassoed in Texas trilogy: